-150+ Essential Lebanese Arabic Phrases for Real Life
+150+ Essential Lebanese Arabic Phrases (With Script & English Translation)

 Here’s the most complete list online of 150+ Lebanese phrases, with Arabic script, transliteration, and English meaning.